DreamOfTheRedChamber/system-design-interviews/README.md

 	- Little administration

-* Read/Write process
+##### Read/Write process
 	+ Clients can connect to any server no matter what data they intend to read or write.
 	+ Clients then issue queries to the coordinator node they chose without any knowledge about the topology or state of the cluster.
 	+ Each of the Cassandra nodes knows the status of all other nodes and what data they are responsible for.
 They can delegate queries to the correct servers.

+### Scale <a id="workflow-scale"></a>
-##### Cache <a id="system-design-workflow-storage-cache"></a>
+#### Cache <a id="workflow-storage-cache"></a>
+* Hot spot / Thundering herd
+* Cache topoloy
+	- Cache aside
+	- Cache through
-*
+* DNS

-#### Scale <a id="system-design-workflow-scale"></a>
-##### Replication <a id="replication"></a>
+#### Replication <a id="replication"></a>
-* Use case
+##### Use case <a id="replication-use-case"></a>
-	- Suitable for:
+* Suitable for:
-		+ Scaling read-heavy applications.
+	- Scaling read-heavy applications.
 Namely scale the number of concurrent reading clients and the number of read queries per second.
-		+ Increase availability by reducing the time needed to replace the broken database.
+	- Increase availability by reducing the time needed to replace the broken database.
-	- Not suitable for:
+* Not suitable for:
-		+ Scaling write-heavy applications because all of your writes need to go through a single machine.
+	- Scaling write-heavy applications because all of your writes need to go through a single machine.
-		+ Scale the overall data set size because all of the data must be present on each of the machines.
+	- Scale the overall data set size because all of the data must be present on each of the machines.
 The master and each of its slave need to have all of the data.
-			* When active data set is small, the database can buffer most of it in memory.
+		+ When active data set is small, the database can buffer most of it in memory.
-			* As your active data set grows, database needs to load more disk block.
+		+ As your active data set grows, database needs to load more disk block.

-* Consistency
+##### Consistency <a id="replication-consistency"></a>
-	- Source: Replication is asynchronous.
+* Source: Replication is asynchronous.
 Master server is decoupled from its slaves.
-	- Behavior: Slaves could return stale data because of the replication log, the delay between requests and the speed of each server.
+* Behavior: Slaves could return stale data because of the replication log, the delay between requests and the speed of each server.
-	- Solution:
+* Solution:
-		+ Send critical read requests to the master so that they would always return the most up-to-date data.
+	- Send critical read requests to the master so that they would always return the most up-to-date data.
-		+ Cache the data that has been written on the client side so that you would not need to read the data you have just written.
+	- Cache the data that has been written on the client side so that you would not need to read the data you have just written.
-		+ Minize the replication lag to reduce the chance of stale data being read from stale slaves.
+	- Minize the replication lag to reduce the chance of stale data being read from stale slaves.

-* Deployment topology
+##### Deployment topology <a id="replication-deployment-topology"></a>
-	- Master slave replication
+* Master slave replication
-		+ Responsibilities:
+	- Responsibilities:
-			* Master: All data-modifying commands like updates, inserts, deletes or create table statements.
+		+ Master: All data-modifying commands like updates, inserts, deletes or create table statements.
-			* Slave: All read statements.
+		+ Slave: All read statements.
-		+ Failure recovery
+	- Failure recovery
-			* Slave failure: Take it out of rotation, rebuild it and put it back.
+		+ Slave failure: Take it out of rotation, rebuild it and put it back.
-			* Master failure: If simply restart does not work, first find out which of your slaves is most up to date.
+		+ Master failure: If simply restart does not work, first find out which of your slaves is most up to date.
 Then reconfigure it to become a master.
 Finally reconfigure all remaining slaves to replicate from the new master.
-	- Master master
+* Master master
-		+ Responsibilities:
+	- Responsibilities:
-			* Any statement that is sent to a master is replicated to other masters.
+		+ Any statement that is sent to a master is replicated to other masters.
-		+ Benefits: Useful in increasing availability.
+	- Benefits: Useful in increasing availability.
-			* Failure recovery: In case of master A failure, quickly fail over to use master B instead.
+		+ Failure recovery: In case of master A failure, quickly fail over to use master B instead.
-		+ Downsides: Not a viable scalability technique.
+	- Downsides: Not a viable scalability technique.
-			* Both masters have to perform all the writes.
+		+ Both masters have to perform all the writes.
 Each of the master needs to execute every single write statement either coming from your application or via the replication.
 To make it worse, each master will need to perform additional I/O to write replicated statements into the relay log.
-			* Both masters have the same data set size.
+		+ Both masters have the same data set size.
 Since both masters have the exact same data set, both of them will need more memory to hold ever-growing indexes and to keep enough of the data set in cache.
-	- Ring (Chain master to create a ring): Really bad idea
+* Ring (Chain master to create a ring): Really bad idea
-		+ Downsides:
+	- Downsides:
-			* All masters need to execute all the write statements.
+		+ All masters need to execute all the write statements.
 Does not help scale writes.
-			* Reduced availability and more difficult failure recovery: Ring topology makes it more difficult to replace servers and recover from failures correctly.
+		+ Reduced availability and more difficult failure recovery: Ring topology makes it more difficult to replace servers and recover from failures correctly.
-			* Increase the replication lag because each write needs to jump from master to master until it makes a full circle.
+		+ Increase the replication lag because each write needs to jump from master to master until it makes a full circle.

 * It is a common practice to have two or more slaves for each master server.
 Having more than one slave machine have the following benefits:
 	- Distribute read-only statements among more servers, thus sharding the load among more servers
 	- Use different slaves for different types of queries.
 E.g. Use one slave for regular application queries and another slave for slow, long-running reports.
 	- Losing a slave is a nonevent, as slaves do not have any information that would not be available via the master or other slaves.

-##### Sharding <a id="sharding"></a>
+#### Sharding <a id="sharding"></a>
-* Types
+##### Types <a id="sharding-types"></a>
 - Vertical sharding
 - Horizontal sharding
 	+ Range partitioning (used in HBase)
 		* Easy to define but hard to predict
 	+ Hash partitioning
 		* Evenly distributed but need large amount of data migration when the number of server changes and rehashing
 	+ Consistent hashing (murmur3 -2^128, 2^128)
 		* Less data migration but hard to balance node
 		* Unbalanced scenario 1: Machines with different processing power/speed.
 		* Unbalanced scenario 2: Ring is not evenly partitioned.
 		* Unbalanced scenario 3: Same range length has different amount of data.
 	+ Virtual nodes (Used in Dynamo and Cassandra)
 		* Solution: Each physical node associated with a different number of virtual nodes.
 		* Problems: Data should not be replicated in different virtual nodes but the same physical nodes.

-* Benefits
+##### Benefits <a id="sharding-benefits"></a>
-	- Servers are independent from each other because they shared nothing.
+* Servers are independent from each other because they shared nothing.
 Each server can make authoritative decisions about data modifications
-	- There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.
+* There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.
-	- Can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.
+* Can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.

-* Challenges
+##### Challenges <a id="sharding-challenges"></a>
-	- Cannot execute queries spanning multiple shards.
+* Cannot execute queries spanning multiple shards.
 Any time you want to run such a query, you need to execute parts of it on each shard and then somehow merge the results in the application layer.
-		+ It is pretty common that running the same query on each of your servers and picking the highest of the values will not guarantee a correct result.
+	- It is pretty common that running the same query on each of your servers and picking the highest of the values will not guarantee a correct result.
-	- Lose the ACID properties of your database as a whole.
+* Lose the ACID properties of your database as a whole.
-		+ Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute.
+	- Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute.
-	- Depending on how you map from sharding key to the server number, it might be difficult to add more servers.
+* Depending on how you map from sharding key to the server number, it might be difficult to add more servers.
-		+ Solution1: Keep all of the mappings in a separate database.
+	- Solution1: Keep all of the mappings in a separate database.
-		+ Solution2: Map to logical database rather than physical database.
+	- Solution2: Map to logical database rather than physical database.

-##### Consistent hashing <a id="consistent-hashing"></a>
+#### Consistent hashing <a id="consistent-hashing"></a>
 * Hash input to a large range with hash function
-*

-##### Eventual consistency <a id="system-design-workflow-scale-replica"></a>
+#### Eventual consistency <a id="workflow-scale-replica"></a>

-### Twitter <a id="twitter"></a>
-#### Scenario <a id="twitter-scenario"></a>
-##### Features <a id="twitter-scenario-features"></a>
-* Enumerate all features
-	- Register/Login
-	- User profile display
-	- Edit
-	- Upload image/video
-	- Search
-	- Post/Share a tweet
-	- Timeline/Newsfeed
-	- Follow/Unfollow a user
-* Pick core functionality
-	- Post a tweet
-	- Timeline
-	- News feed
-	- Follow/Unfollow a user

-##### QPS <a id="twitter-scenario-qps"></a>
-* Daily active user (DAU): ~ 150M+, Monthly active user (MAU): ~320M
-* Concurrent user
-	- DAU * request per day and user / seconds in a day = 150M * 60 / 86400 ~ 100K
-	- Peak: Average concurrent user * 3 ~ 300K
-	- Future oriented/Fast growing products: Max peak user in 3 months = Peak users * 2
-* Read QPS
-	- 300K
-* Write QPS
-	- 5K

-### User system <a id="user-system"></id>
+## User system <a id="user-system"></id>
-#### Scenario <a id="user-system-scenario"></a>
-##### Features <a id="user-system-scenario-features"></a>
-* Register/Login/Lookup/Modify profile
+### Register/Login/Lookup/Modify profile

-##### QPS <a id="user-system-scenario-qps"></a>
-* Daily active user (DAU): ~ 100M+
-* Register/Login/Modify profile:
-	- DAU * request per day and user / seconds in a day = 100M * 0.1 / 86400 ~ 100
-	- Peak: Average concurrent user * 3 ~ 300K
-* Lookup:
-	- DAU * request per day and user / seconds in a day = 100M * 100 / 86400 ~ 100K
-	- Peak: 100K * 3 = 300K
+### Authentication service

+## Newsfeed <a id="newsfeed"></a>